A Guide To Punchdrunk: What To Expect At The Burnt City

 The Burnt City is an immersive theater experience, which means that you’ll need to explore.
 The entire performance takes place in one large space, and there are 10-15 acts taking place at any given time.
 Once you get in and you have your mask on you can either take your time to explore the sets or find a performer to follow.
 I recommend you do the latter.
 There is always time to explore later.

 Performers move quickly so make sure you follow.
 There are different positions to watch different scenes, make use of that.

 There is very little dialogue, and I only saw two actors speaking at length.
 There is a lot of dancing, especially compared to The Drowned Man and Sleep No More, their other shows I’ve attended.

 The performers will interact with you.
 Grab your hand, fall at your feet or give you something to hold.
 So be prepared.
-There are also famous one-on-ones (an exclusive experience where the performer will choose an audience member and do a scene between just the two of them) but from what I could see they didn’t do them in The Burnt City.
+There are also famous one-on-ones (an exclusive experience where the performer will choose an audience member and do a scene between just the two of them).

 Make sure you go to both of the play’s two main spaces.
 Once you get to Troy you might forget to return to Mycenae in the other part of the venue, but lots happens over there too.
 Try to follow different performers each loop to experience the different parts of the story.

 Each experience is going to be different so giving you a plot summary of what I saw isn’t going to be particularly useful for your journey.
 Instead here’s the outline of the original Greek poems and plays so you can use that to put things together and figure out where your path fits into the wider narrative of these fascinating Greek myths.